Secure Computation Offloading in Blockchain based IoT Networks with Deep Reinforcement Learning: Network Architecture

-- \textbf{Cloud computing layer: }This layer includes multiple virtual machine (VMs) with powerful computation and storage capabilities to solve complex computation tasks from local IoT devices.
-In our MECCO architecture, the cloud layer also contains a network manager as a blockchain entity to control all user access, admin for smart contract management and miners for transaction mining.
-All cloud nodes operates on the blockchain platform in a decentralized and secure manner and link securely to edge server and MDs via the blockchain network.
+This layer includes multiple virtual machines with powerful computation and storage capabilities to solve complex computation tasks from local IoT devices.
+In our MECCO architecture, the cloud layer also contains a network manager as a blockchain entity to control all user access, an admin for smart contract management and a group of miners for transaction mining.
+All cloud nodes operate on the blockchain platform in a decentralized and secure manner and link securely to edge server and MDs via the blockchain network.